zl0bster/BubblesProject/README.md

 # BubblesProject
 Bubbles jumping on the screen
-This is learning progect for python study
+This is pet progect for python study
+It is being updated permanently